fathominfo/processing-p5js-mode/README.md

 ### Goals/Criteria

 * Have a simple way to get started with p5.js, while making use of the editing facilities of the PDE and its Sketchbook.
 * Provide a bridge until the official p5.js Web Editor project is complete.
-(With any luck, this project will have a lifespan of a few months or just this school year).
+(With any luck, this project will have a lifespan of just a few months (or maybe the 2016-2017 school year).
 * Have a simple editor that allows offline use.
 * Make use of the PDE being installed in many schools and labs, and have a Mode that’s easy to install from inside the PDE (no download, unzip, install process).
 * We need a way to support courses we're teaching during Fall 2016.